photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 ---------

 Two atoms are walking down the street together.
-The first atom turns and says, Hey, you just stole an electron from me!
+The first atom turns and says, “Hey, you just stole an electron from me!”

-Are you sure? asks the second atom.
+“Are you sure?” asks the second atom.

-To which the first atom replies, Yeah, I’m positive!
+To which the first atom replies, “Yeah, I’m positive!”

 Neutron’s Drink {#neutrons-drink .unnumbered}
 ---------------

-A neutron walks into a bar and asks, How much for a drink?
+A neutron walks into a bar and asks, “How much for a drink?”

-To which the bartender replies, For you, no charge.
+To which the bartender replies, “For you, no charge.”

 Neutrino {#neutrino .unnumbered}
 --------